-Nominees for Election for a One-Year Term Expiring at the 2017 Annual Meeting of Stockholders
+Nominees for Election for a One-Year Term Expiring at the 2018 Annual Meeting of Stockholders

-Michael W. Kosloske (age 52).
-Michael W. Kosloske, our founder, was appointed as Executive Chairman of our Board and Chief of Product Innovation in November 2015.
-Prior to that, he served as the Chairman of our Board since 2012 and our Chief Executive Officer since we began operations in 2008.
-Mr. Kosloske has served as our Chairman since 2012, and was appointed Executive Chairman in November, 2015.
-Prior to founding our Company, from 1987 to 2007, Mr. Kosloske was president of Health Plan Administrators, Inc., or HPA, a fully-insured niche and individual health insurance company that focused on online sales.
+Michael W. Kosloske (age 53).
+Michael W. Kosloske, our founder, currently serves as Chief of Product Innovation and as a member of the Board of Directors.
+Previously, Mr. Kosloske served as our President and Chief Executive Officer since we began operations in 2008 until 2015 and as our Chairman from 2012 to 2016.
+Prior to founding our Company, from 1987 to 2007, Mr. Kosloske was President of Health Plan Administrators, Inc. (HPA), a fully-insured niche and individual health insurance company that focused on online sales.
 In 2005, Mr. Kosloske sold HPA to Independence Holding Company, a New York Stock Exchange-listed holding company engaged in the life and health insurance business, and he remained president of HPA until 2007.
 Previously, from 1986 to 1987, Mr. Kosloske was marketing manager for Dun & Bradstreet Plan Services, Inc., a third-party administrator in Tampa, Florida.
-Mr. Kosloske holds a bachelor of science degree in risk management and insurance from Florida State University.
+Mr. Kosloske holds a Bachelor of Science degree in risk management and insurance from Florida State University.
+Mr. Kosloske is married to our Chief Broker Compliance Officer, Lori Kosloske.
 Mr. Kosloske provides our Board with an intimate knowledge of our operations as well as industry knowledge from his considerable experience in the insurance industry.

-Paul E. Avery (age 56).
-Mr. Avery has served as a director since February 2013.
+Paul E. Avery (age 57).
+Paul E. Avery has served as a director since February 2013.
 Since January 2013, Mr. Avery has been President and Chief Executive Officer of World of Beer Franchising, Inc. Previously, Mr. Avery served as Chief Operating Officer of OSI Restaurant Partners, Inc. from May 2005 until his retirement in July 2009, where he oversaw operation of Outback Steakhouse, Carrabba's Italian Grill, Bonefish Grill, Cheeseburger in Paradise, Lee Roy Selmon's, Ala Carte Pavilion and Outback International.
 He was promoted to Chief Operating Officer of Outback Steakhouse, Inc. in January 2004 and served as President of Outback Steakhouse, Inc. starting in April 1997.
 Mr. Avery was elected to the company's board of directors in 1998 and served until April 2004.
 He has an Associate Degree in Hotel and Restaurant Management from Middlesex County College and a Bachelor of Science Degree from Kean University, both in New Jersey.
-Mr. Avery currently serves on the board of directors for Suntrust Bank - Tampa Bay and The Friedreich's Ataxia Research Alliance ("FARA").
+Mr. Avery currently serves on the board of directors for Suntrust Bank - Tampa Bay and The Friedreich's Ataxia Research Alliance.
 He is a Trustee for Paul Smith's College NY.
 Mr. Avery provides our Board with insights from his management of large-scale operations as well as an understanding of financial statements.

-Anthony J. Barkett (age 69).
+Anthony J. Barkett (age 70).
 Anthony J. Barkett has served as a director since March 2013.
-Mr. Barkett currently serves as Vice-President at Amalie Oil Co. ("Amalie Oil"), an oil company that develops high-quality petroleum products, a position he has held since 1977.
+Mr. Barkett currently serves as Vice-President at Amalie Oil Co., an oil company that develops high-quality petroleum products, a position he has held since 1977.
 At Amalie Oil, Mr. Barkett is responsible for overseeing and coordinating activities in accounting, marketing, sales, operations, information technology and administration.
 He is also responsible for developing and approving internal controls.
-From 2007 to 2012, Mr. Barkett was a board member of the Florida Hospital Foundation and he is currently a committee member at FARA.
+From 2007 to 2012, Mr. Barkett was a board member of the Florida Hospital Foundation and he is currently a committee member at The Friedreich's Ataxia Research Alliance.
 Mr. Barkett brings to our Board his knowledge of internal controls over financial reporting, an understanding of financial statements and experience with diverse aspects of business operations.